sublevelgames/sublevelgames.github.io/_blog_posts/2025-10-20-generate-bloxorz-map-with-gpt-2.md

 <span class="badge badge-info">🎲PCG</span>
 <span class="badge badge-info">💻Game Dev</span>

 Want to try the game first?
 You can play the [web demo version](https://sublevelgames.itch.io/mindcraft-demo) here.
 Don't forget to add it to your [Steam wishlist](https://store.steampowered.com/app/3974510/Mindcraft/)!

-This blog post explores how to generate Bloxorz game maps using GPT-2, a topic that has not been addressed with LLM + PCG techniques before.

-# Generating Bloxorz Game Levels with GPT-2

-Want to try the game first?
-You can play the [web demo version](https://sublevelgames.itch.io/mindcraft-demo) here.
-Don't forget to add it to your [Steam wishlist](https://store.steampowered.com/app/3974510/Mindcraft/)!